tsegaywelu/NextJs-Data-rendering/README.md

-this is my next js rendering component. and i am very happy by doing
+this is my next js rendering component. and i am very happy by